In May 2025, Turco Legal made an initial $5,000 donation to Lawyers for Civil Rights. That gift was only the beginning.

 So this is an update, but it is also an invitation.

-If you care about civil rights, support Lawyers for Civil Rights.
-If you care about the rule of law, support Lawyers for Civil Rights.
+Support Lawyers for Civil Rights if protecting civil rights matters to you.
+Stand with Lawyers for Civil Rights if you value the rule of law.
 If you believe legal advocacy should be available not just to the powerful, but to the people and communities most at risk when power is abused, support Lawyers for Civil Rights.

 Turco Legal will continue doing its part.
 Our commitment is ongoing, and we intend to keep growing it.